What is the Murdoch Health & Knowledge Precinct?

 DevelopmentWA is delivering Stage 1 of Murdoch Health and Knowledge Centre.

 Civil works construction commenced in October 2017, and concluded in August 2018.
 Seven mixed use development sites were created - three sites within Stage 1A opposite Fiona Stanley Hospital, and four sites within Stage 1B near South Street and the newly created public road Wonnul Place.

 The first tranch of public open space, adjacent to Barry Marshall Parade and the one-hectare conservation zone, is to be created as part of Stage 1.
 Landscaping works are anticipated to commence late 2023.

 Stage 2 is currently subject to the relocation of the existing park and ride facility for Murdoch Station.

 When can I purchase at the Murdoch Health & Knowledge Precinct?

-Fini Group was announced as the successful purchaser and master developer for Stage 1A of Murdoch Health and Knowledge Precinct.
+Hesperia was announced as the successful proponent and master developer for Stage 1A of Murdoch Health and Knowledge Precinct.